The Bankrate promise

 Thus far, the Biden administration’s efforts to forgive student loans have included a mechanism for automatically forgiving outstanding balances.
 The initial plan, which has been struck down, offered forgiveness to millions of borrowers based on income data on record with the Department of Education.
 The new forgiveness plan, which would be completed under the Higher Education Act, would also likely be automatic.

 In August 2023, the Biden administration automatically forgave outstanding balances for those on an Income-Driven Repayment plan.

 Will I pay taxes on my canceled student debt?

 Due to the Student Loan Tax Relief Act, all student loans forgiven by the federal government are not considered taxable income on a federal level through 2025.
 Some states may tax the forgiven debt amount, leading to a sizeable tax burden.
 As of September 2023, those states include Indiana, North Carolina, and Mississippi.
 Borrowers in Arkansas, California, and Wisconsin may also face taxes on relieved student debt.

 Will my credit score go up after student loan forgiveness?

-The impacts to your credit score after student loan forgiveness come down to your credit health and financial situation.
-After you pay off a loan, it’s not uncommon to see your score decrease by a few points, since you’re lowering the average age of your accounts and potentially hurting your credit mix.
+The impacts on your credit score after student loan forgiveness come down to your credit health and financial situation.
+After you pay off a loan, it’s not uncommon to see your score decrease by a few points since you’re lowering the average age of your accounts and potentially hurting your credit mix.
 On the other hand, having your student loans forgiven could improve your debt-to-income ratio and make it easier to make timely payments on your other debt.